microsoft/verona/docs/internal/expressions.md

 // Now, `b` is a pointer to another element in the same region as `a`
 ```

-The region is responsible for managing that memory and the pointer will be valid for as long as the region allows it.
+The region is responsible for managing that memory.
+The compiler guarantees that pointer are always valid.
-Heap objects are used to dispatch behaviours (see `when`), which will execute asynchronously, so memory management needs greater care.
+Memory deallocation isn't necessarily done at the same time as invalidation of pointers (ex. garbage collected regions), but the compiler also guarantees that no code will follow pointers after becoming invalid.

+Objects that can be captured (lambda, behaviour, function calls) need to go on the heap.
+The deallocation of those objects will depend on which type of region and their policies.

 Stack variables, however, have automatic lifetime given by the duration of their lexical scopes.
-For that reason, stack variables have restrictions over heap variables.
+For that reason, stack variables are captured (ie. moved) when used by an asynchronous behaviour (`when`).
-For example, stack variables cannot be passed into a behaviour (`when`) because their lifetimes end as soon as the behaviour is scheduled, not completed.

 Example:
 ```ts